Priya2698/Scheduling/README.md

 ```
 Add the library `-lm` to `LIBS` in `/src/slurmctld/Makefile`.
 * Run `make` and `make install` after making the above changes to the Makefiles.
-* Run the script 'makefiles.py' outside the SLURM directory.
+* Run the script `makefiles.py` outside the SLURM directory (The script assumes that the name of code-repo is slurm_changes and is present in the home directory.
+Make appropriate changes to the path in the script if needed).
 This creates a copy of Makefile for each algorithms with appropraite environment varible.
 ```bash
 python3 makefiles.py
 ```
 ### Running jobs
 After setting up SLURM as described above, we can run the default SLURM algorithm or one of the proposed algorithm (greedy, balanced, adaptive).
-Run the script `prepare_run.sh` outside SLURM directory with appropriate input as shown to use the different algorithms.
+Run the script `prepare_run.sh` outside SLURM directory (The script assumes that the name of code-repo is slurm_changes and is present in the home directory.
+Make appropriate changes to the path in the script if needed) with appropriate input as shown to use the different algorithms.
 * Default SLURM algorithm
 ```bash
 bash prepare_run.sh default